Investigators still searching for suspect a year after destructive Olympia arson

 Henley’s business served coffee and offered motorcycle repairs.

-In August the couple relocated to a smaller location for their coffee business at 412 4th Avenue East in August.
+In August, the couple relocated to a smaller location for their coffee business at 412 Fourth Avenue East in August.

 “It’s about 280 square feet.
 Very cozy,” said Davies.

-Henley obtained a $100,000 grant to renovate a larger location, the former location of Howard's Prestige Cleaners on Olympia's Union Ave.
+Henley obtained a $100,000 grant to renovate a larger location, the former location of Howard's Prestige Cleaners on Olympia's Union Avenue.

 She hopes to offer customers the same options as their original location: coffee, food, motorcycle work, and a place to hang out.